Home Think Topics Authentication What is authentication?

 Adaptive authentication

-Sometimes called risk-based authentication, adaptive authentication systems use artificial intelligence and machine learning to analyze user behavior and calculate risk level.
+Sometimes called risk-based authentication, adaptive authentication systems use artificial intelligence (AI) and machine learning (ML) to analyze user behavior and calculate risk level.
 Adaptive authentication systems dynamically change authentication requirements based on how risky a user’s behavior is at the moment.

 For example, if someone logs in to an account from their usual device and location, they might need to enter only their password.
 If that same user logs in from a new device or tries to access sensitive data, the adaptive authentication system might ask for more factors before allowing them to proceed.